ejazhussain/blog/source/_posts/Sign-In-As-Different-User-In-SharePoint-2013-2016.md

 tags: [SharePoint administration, SharePoint 2013, SharePoint 2016]
 description: Sign In As Different User In SharePoint On-prem in 2013 and 2016
 categories:
-featured_image: post-featured.png
 ---

-## Sign In As Different User Option

 I recently had to sign in as a test user on a SharePoint 2013 development environment, but I wasn’t able to locate the Sign In As Different User link that had been present in SharePoint 2010.